caesarnine/vscode-ctxl/README.md

 ## Features

-- **Contextual AI Chat**: Interact with an AI assistant that has access to your current workspace context, including open files and editor contents.
+- **Contextual AI Chat**: The AI assistant maintains a up to date, thorough understanding of your workspace context at all times.
 - **Intelligent Code Assistance**: Get help with coding tasks, ask questions, and receive context-aware responses.
 - **File Management**: Open and create files directly through the AI interface.
 - **Command Execution**: Run shell commands from the chat interface and view the results.